Comic Book: Action Philosophers

 - Shown Their Work: A few comics really prove that the authors have done so, giving bonuses and Easter Eggs to people who have actually read the works of these Philosophers.
 For example, in the Decartes issue, when Descartes explains the three kinds of thoughts, the artists drew a Chimera, which was an actual example Descartes used in the original text.
 The best part?
 This isn't mentioned at all.

-- The Philosopher: Obviously.
-Though it should also be noted that, by the nature of the comic itself, it subverts this trope by making them ACTION PHILOSOPHERS.
+- The Philosopher: The comic subverts this trope by making the characters ACTION PHILOSOPHERS.

 - Took a Level in Badass: Some of the comics manage to upgrade the Philosophers into total Badasses.
 Notably Karl Marx, who wages war on the elite in favor of the masses as a One-Man Army.